 - Urbanization: Build 100 cities focused on specialized domains and equipped with world-class amenities.
-By the time the nation reaches the 75th anniversary of its independence, every family will have a good house (known as a pucca house) with running water, plumbing, 24/7 electricity supply.
-(Source: Interview with Ramesh Kumar Nanjundaiya, CEO of Triniti Solutions.)
+In an interview with the CEO of Triniti Solutions, Ramesh Kumar Nanjundaiya said that by the time the nation reaches the 75th anniversary of its independence, every family will have a good house, called a pucca house, with running water, plumbing, and 24/7 supply of electricity.

 India’s Foreign Relations

 The United States is one of India’s biggest military allies, and China is one of its biggest economic partners.
-In 2006, the United States agreed defy the Nuclear Non-Proliferation Treaty by allowing full civil nuclear cooperation with India.
-This is despite India’s violation of the treaty by exploding nuclear devices and not putting its program under the IAEA’s safeguards.
+In 2006, the United States agreed to defy the Nuclear Non-Proliferation Treaty by allowing full civil nuclear cooperation with India.
+This is despite India’s violations of the treaty.
+They exploded nuclear devices and did not put its program under the International Atomic Energy Agency’s safeguards.

-India wants to be treated like the official five nuclear powers: U.S., Russia, Britain, France and China.
-The United States wants India to cap its production of fissile material (highly-enriched uranium and plutonium), but India has refused.
+India wants to be treated like the official five nuclear powers: United States, Russia, Britain, France, and China.
+The United States wants India to cap its production of fissile material, which consists of highly-enriched uranium and plutonium.
+But India has refused.
 India plans to increase its warheads from 50 to 300 by 2010.